stackbit/jamstackthemes/content/theme/jekyllBear.md

   - Portfolio
   - Personal
   - Multi Purpose
-description: A is a port of Bear Blog theme to Jekyll, with some tweaks.
+description: A port of Bear Blog theme to Jekyll, with some tweaks.
 So you can use GitHub Pages to host your blog while getting the same awesome Bear Blog feels.
 ---

 # An easy to use, minimal, text focused Jekyll theme